evolbioinfo/goalign/docs/index.md

 [sort](commands/sort.md) ([api](api/sort.md))               |            | Sorts the alignment by sequence name
 [stats](commands/stats.md) ([api](api/stats.md))            |            | Prints different characteristics of the alignment
 --                                                          | alleles    | Prints the average number of alleles per sites of the alignment
---                                                          | char       | Prints frequence of different characters (aa/nt) of the alignment
+--                                                          | alphabet   | Prints  the alphabet detected for the alignment --                                                          | char       | Prints frequence of different characters (aa/nt) of the alignment
 --                                                          | length     | Prints the length of sequences in the alignment --                                                          | maxchar    | Prints max occurence char for each alignment site